moutazhelal/celseq2-mapping-wrapper/README.md

 # CEL-Seq2 Mapping Pipeline

-A portable Bash pipeline for CEL-Seq2 data processing that:
+A Bash pipeline for CEL-Seq2 data processing that:
 - Reads a **manifest CSV** describing your samples
 - Extracts cell barcodes/UMIs (via `concatenator.py`)
 - Optionally **builds a STAR index** (if one does not exist)